nancologist/ReactNative/README.md

 ## 12.7 Getting Started with a Custom Form

+Now in the form we want to have a field "title" for the place and also we want to allow the user to take a photo and we want to show a preview of that photo to the user.
+___

 ## 12.8 Adding & Configuring the Camera Package (for Native Camera Access)

 ## 12.9 Taking Photos on Android